Poker Tables:

 RESORTS WORLD POKER PLAYERS:

--Free parking with rewards card.
-Most convenient parking for poker will be located at Hilton Hotel Parking on Resorts World Dr. The Poker room is located near the West side of the gaming area, closest to the Hilton Tower.
+-Free parking with Elite status rewards card, will upgrade for poker play.
+Most convenient parking for poker will be located at Hilton Hotel Parking on Resorts World Dr.

 -Rake on $4/8, $6/12, $8/16 Mix is 5%, $5-MAX